johnnguyencodes/johnnguyencodes/README.md

 Learning and implementing new technologies to solve problems is the best part of my work, let me know how I can help solve yours!

-- 📚  My tech stack is HTML, CSS, JavaScript and Liquid
+- 📚  My tech stack is HTML, CSS, Bootstrap, JavaScript and Liquid
 - 💻  I’m learning .NET
 - 🍃  After a full day of coding, you can find me trailrunning and working out!